boshmaf/sypy/README.md

 * Tony Cheng (UBC) -- Region and network visualization.

-# Referencing SyPy
+# Reference

 If you used SyPy in your work and found it useful, please reference it as follows:

-> Yazan Boshmaf, Konstantin Beznosov, Matei Ripeanu. "_Graph-based Sybil detection is social and information systems_".
+> Yazan Boshmaf, Konstantin Beznosov, Matei Ripeanu. *"Graph-based Sybil detection is social and information systems"*.
 In Proceedings of the 2013 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM'13), Niagara Falls, Canada, August 25-28, 2013.